 Discontinue Not Fail

-A grade of DNF carries no academic penalty, but students remain liable for HECS or fees for the unit of study.
+A Discontinue not Fail (DNF) result allows students to discontinue a unit of study without academic penalty due to exceptional, severe and long-term illness or misfortune.
+However students remain liable for HECS or fees for the unit of study.

 International students will need to provide supporting documentation in all cases where they are applying for a DNF grade.

-A DNF result applied after the DNF deadline specified by the University should always be considered exceptional and a last resort where other methods of special consideration may not, or cannot be applied.
-The circumstances must therefore be exceptional, long term, documented and unknown or unforeseeable at the point of time for variation without penalty.
+A DNF result applied after the DNF deadline specified by the University should always be considered exceptional and a last resort where other methods of special consideration have been exhausted, or cannot be applied.
+The circumstances must therefore be exceptional, long term and documented.
+Late DNF results are intended for circumstances that were either unknown or deteriorated after the seventh week of the Semester in which the DNF is sought.
 Students may only apply for DNF grades due to the sudden onset of severe and ongoing illness or misadventure that could not have been reasonably foreseen, and which prevents the student from continuing their studies.

-Applications for a DNF on the basis of severe long-term illness or misadventure must normally be made within 2 weeks of the end of the teaching period in the semester in which a DNF is sought.
-Late applications for DNF will only be considered in exceptional circumstances.
-Students must submit appropriate supporting documentation with their application for DNF.
-(Please see the Faculty’s Policy and Procedure for: Application for a late DNF due to illness or misadventure for more information.)
+Applications for a DNF result must normally be made within 2 weeks of the end of the teaching period in the semester in which a DNF is sought.

-DNF grades are not available to students who have attempted and failed assessment tasks in the unit of study for which DNF is sought.
+- students who have attempted and failed assessment tasks in the unit of study for which a DNF result is sought.
 Discontinuation of studies with a grade of DNF is not intended to allow students who have failed a unit of study to have this result removed from their academic record.

 The procedures for making an application for a discontinue not fail (DNF) grade after the census date are set out in the Faculty’s Policy and Procedure for: Application for a late DNF due to illness or misadventure.